rnchg/Apt/README.en-US.md

 - **Multi-language support**: support multi-language internationalization to meet the needs of global users.

 ## Integrated AI model
-Integrated with a variety of latest AI models, you can use the built-in exclusive ChatGPT, Phi, DeepSeek in the local offline environment, one-click batch intelligent processing of images, videos, audio, etc.
+Integrated with a variety of latest AI models, you can use the built-in exclusive ChatGPT, DeepSeek in the local offline environment, one-click batch intelligent processing of images, videos, audio, etc.

 ### Dialogue
 - **Phi**: Provides a local offline Phi model, allowing you to enjoy the intelligent AI dialogue experience anytime, anywhere.